 Steering Wheel and Pedals

 The first big step into the world of racing sims has to be the steering wheel.
 It’s an obvious stepping stone, but one which is absolutely essential.
 It’s still a lot of fun to play with a joystick, but you won’t be simulating what it really feels like to drive, nor will you feel that immersed.
 The most essential things for you to look for in wheels are force-feedback and rotation range.
-We have a great guide on sim racing wheels that goes into more depth on what you should look for.
+We have a great guide on steering wheels that goes into more depth on what you should look for, as well as a round-up of some of the best cheap sim racing wheels on the market.

 Although wheels will be the biggest quality of life improvement, it’s essentially unworkable to have a wheel and no pedals.
 Thankfully, a lot of wheels come pre-bundled with pedals, so you likely won’t have to make two different purchases.
 That being said, higher quality pedals are something you should think about investing in.
 Not only will you stress your feet less, but you’ll be able to adjust them.
 Moreover, they have incredibly high precision levels, so when you become quite good at racing games you should consider arming yourself with peripherals which grant you accuracy, and translate your every move into an input for the game.